 We must try to negotiate an equivalent of 40 trade deals in just a couple of years, if we are lucky—possibly not even that long.
 I must take to task the hon.
 Member for Milton Keynes South (Iain Stewart), who said that the Trade Bill will replicate all the current trade deals in British legislation.
 No, it will not.
 The Trade Bill will convert EU legislation into UK law, but the only way that the UK can replicate its trade deals with the 40 countries in question is if those 40 countries agree to that.
 This Parliament cannot unilaterally agree to extend a trade deal after we have left the European Union, and the European Union cannot do that on our behalf.

 Although we can speak positively about trade with Israel in general, there are two aspects of that trade about which I cannot speak positively.
 As the hon.
 Member for Hammersmith (Andy Slaughter) mentioned—I was very disappointed by the response he received—trade with the Occupied Palestinian Territories should not be treated as if it were trade with Israel.
-Indeed, at the moment, under the EU agreement with Israel that cannot happen, and Gordon Brown was in office, he said that it would be an offence to take goods from the occupied territories and sell them marked as produce of Israel.
+Indeed, at the moment, under the EU agreement with Israel that cannot happen, and when Gordon Brown was in office, he said that it would be an offence to take goods from the occupied territories and sell them marked as produce of Israel.
 I want the Minister to give an absolute assurance that after we leave the European Union, nothing will be done to land a deal with Israel that will make it easier for goods that have been produced illegally in the illegally occupied territories to be exported here.
 We should regard those goods as the proceeds of crime.

 On that specific point, the hon.
 Gentleman seems to be mushing two things together.
 The hon.
 Member for Hammersmith (Andy Slaughter) was talking about settlements, which is one issue, but the hon.
 Gentleman seems to be saying that we should not trade with any businesses based anywhere in the occupied territories.
 That sounds like a recipe for putting out of business every Palestinian-owned business, and subjecting them all to economic devastation.
 Is that really what he is saying?